 Behind each of these stories is a woman who is concentrating on surviving the coronavirus crisis, but these are just a few experiences from the 1000s of young women who have been impacted.

-We want to Government to set out a clear jobs plan for young women and asking them to close the women’s data gap.
-This is to ensure we better understand the impact of the crisis on young women, to ensure support is targeted correctly.
-So, we’re calling for them to make employers publish their redundancy data by protected characteristics like age, sex or race so we can see who is being impacted by job losses.
+We want to Government to set out a clear jobs plan for young women.
+We’re asking them to close the women’s data gap by making employers publish their redundancy data by protected characteristics like age, sex or race so we can see who is being impacted by job losses.
+This is to ensure we better understand the impact of the crisis on young women and support is targeted correctly.